GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP06/README.md

 ![Conical Island flume geometry and gauge locations.
 The wavemaker is near the left edge of the domain.
 Gauge locations 1-4 vary slightly between cases A, B and C](Flume_plot_A_default.png)

-The [SWALS model](BP06.f90) simulates this problem using a nested grid around the island.
-It has a variety of options that allow use of different solvers, grid resolutions, and forcings, reflecting experiments with this problem.
-For example, the solitary wave forcing can be created in three different ways: an analytical initial condition; an approximate wavemaker forcing; or a forcing based on observed waves at gauge 2 (between the wavemaker and the island).
+The [SWALS model](BP06.f90) uses a nested grid around the island.
+It has a options to use different solvers, grid resolutions, and forcings, reflecting our experiments with this problem.

+* For example, the solitary wave forcing can be created in three different ways: an analytical initial condition; an approximate wavemaker forcing; or a forcing based on observed waves at gauge 2 (between the wavemaker and the island).
 A setup using the `cliffs` solver was also implemented to mimic the results of [Tolkova, 2014](https://doi.org/10.1007/s00024-014-0825-8).

-While not discussed in detail here, these alternatives are useful for studying the model sensitivity to different setups.

-For this test the wave forcing is based on the wave time-series at gauge 2 (between the wavemaker and the island).
-This gauge is well inside the model domain, so is not used directly as a boundary condition.
+For the example below the wave forcing was derived from observations at gauge 2 (between the wavemaker and the island).
+This gauge is well inside the model domain so not used directly as a boundary condition.
 Instead we use a heuristic approach to determine a boundary condition compatible with the observations at gauge 2; see [convert_obs_to_wavemaker.R](convert_obs_to_wavemaker.R).

 In the [SWALS model](BP06.f90) the first command line argument takes the value 1, 2 or 3, corresponding to cases A, B and C. The second command line argument takes the value `default` for all results below (to use the default nonlinear solver `rk2`).